Jvvne/Crypto_Portfolio_Clustering/README.md

 Impact of Using Fewer Features:
 By visually analyzing the comparisons, you will observed that using fewer features (principal components) result in clusters more spread out and easier to interpret due to the reduced number of columns used.

-Languages and Frameworks Used
-Languages: Python
-Libraries and Frameworks:
-Pandas
-scikit-learn
-hvPlot
-Matplotlib
-NumPy
-Pathlib

 1.Clone the repository to your local machine.